Alibaba's Magic Numbers

 Daniel Zhang (CEO Alibaba Holding): No worries, although we have used that metric over 200 times in the last four quarterly earnings press releases and annual report, we now came to realize that it was kind of distracting everyone from all the other great stuff we are doing.
 Consider the metric removed from our quarterly reports.
 We can still use it for press releases and blogs right?

-On page 30 of Alibaba's form 20-f it is disclosed that Singles Day operational metrics are part of the SEC enquiry.
+On page 30 of Alibaba's Form 20-f it is disclosed that Singles Day operational metrics are part of the SEC enquiry.

 Mobile purchase volume and propensity

-Back to the Singles Day metrics.
+Back to the Singles' Day metrics.
 Both the volume ($14.6 billion versus $1.2 billion) and the mobile purchase propensity as a percentage of overall (82% versus 36%) look out of proportion.

 When we try to find an explanation why Alibaba claims to observe such high behavior, we can probably rule out mobile device penetration because both are close to each other (77.3% for China, 80.6% for the US).